gammu/gammu/docs/develop/python/gammu.rst

       :param Type: Type of category to read, one of ``ToDo``, ``Phonebook``
       :type Type: string
-      :return: Hash containing information about category status (Used)
+      :return: Dictionary containing information about category status (Used)
-      :rtype: hash
+      :rtype: dict

    .. method:: GetConfig(Section)